BjarneHuijs/SurvivalBot-AI/README.md

 ## Challenges<br>
-The main challenge in this project was to create a behaviour tree exhibiting complex and intelligent behavour without making the tree too deep as the framework provided was unable to handle a tree that had too many levels of depth.
+The main challenge in this project was to create a behaviour tree exhibiting complex and intelligent behaviour without making the tree too deep as the framework provided was unable to handle a tree that had too many levels of depth.

 # DISCLAIMER<br>
 Parts of this project code was provided by HoWest Digital Arts and Entertainment (DAE) as they provided the framework